Functional Convergence of Sequential U-processes with Size-Dependent Kernels: Technical results and proofs of main statements

 \begin{theorem} With the above notation and definitions, the vector $(W_1,\dotsc,W_m)^T$ converges, as $n\to\infty$, to a multivariate normal distribution, whenever the following conditions hold for all $1\leq v\leq u\leq p$: \begin{enumerate}[{\normalfont (a)}] \item The real limit $\lim_{n\to\infty}\frac{n^{2p-v}}{\sigma_n^2}\norm{\psi_{v}}^2_{L^2(\mu^{v})}$ does exist and \item $\displaystyle \lim_{n\to\infty}\frac{n^{2p-\frac{u+v+r-l}{2}}}{\sigma_n^2}\,\norm{\psi_{v}\star_r^{l}\psi_{u}}_{L^2(\mu^{v+u-r-l})}=0$ for all pairs $(l,r)$ of integers such that $1\leq r\leq v$ and $0\leq l\leq r\wedge(u+v-r-1)$. \end{enumerate} \end{theorem}

-Due to the complicated expressions of the kernels $\psi_s$, the following result, is often useful for bounding the contraction norms appearing in Theorem \ref{fiditheo}.
-We stress that the forthcoming estimates are a significant improvement and refinement of Lemma 5.1 in \cite{DP18}, whose statement would {\it not} be enough for carrying out the applications developed in the present work.
+Due to the complicated expressions of the kernels $\psi_s$, the following result, which is a rectified version of Lemma 5.1 of \cite{DP18}, is often useful for bounding the contraction norms appearing in Theorem \ref{fiditheo}.
 Recall the definition of the set $Q(i,k,r,l)$ defined before Theorem \ref{maintheo}.

 \begin{lemma} For positive integers $1\leq r, i, k \leq p$ and $0\leq l\leq p$ such that $0\leq l\leq r\leq i\wedge k$ there exists a constant $K(i,k,r,l)\in(0,\infty)$ which only depends on $i,k,r$ and $l$ such that